WordPress/gutenberg/docs/reference-guides/filters/block-filters.md

 ### `allowed_block_types_all`

+_**Note:** Before WordPress 5.8 known as `allowed_block_types`.
+In the case when you want to support older versions of WordPress you might need a way to detect which filter should be used – the deprecated one vs the new one.
+The recommended way to proceed is to check if the `WP_Block_Editor_Context` class exists._

 On the server, you can filter the list of blocks shown in the inserter using the `allowed_block_types_all` filter.
 You can return either true (all block types supported), false (no block types supported), or an array of block type names to allow.
 You can also use the second provided param `$editor_context` to filter block types based on its content.

 ```php